 - Not have poorly controlled diabetes.

-- Not have a history of certain serious eye infections.
+- Not have a history of certain eye conditions.

 It's also important to have realistic expectations about surgery.
 Not all people will get 20/20 vision.
 Some people do not experience significant vision improvements.
 A 2016 study found an overall success rate of 97 percent, but success rates vary from study to study and may partially depend on the skill of the surgeon.